coder4731806/Property-Data/README.md

 ### What Alethia is

 Alethia is a real estate intelligence platform built for the Australian market.
-The name comes from the Greek word for *truth* — the goal is to put transparent, data-backed property intelligence in front of buyers, sellers, and agents rather than hiding the methodology behind a black-box number.
+The name comes from the Greek word for *transparency* — the goal is to put transparent, data-backed property intelligence in front of buyers, sellers, and agents rather than hiding the methodology behind a black-box number.